Nightcrawler (film): Plot

-That night, Lou and Rick track down the driver to his house, staking out the house until he leaves to pick up his partner.
-Lou wants to follow them to a more crowded public area, then call the police and record the ensuing confrontation.
-Alarmed, Rick demands half the money Lou stands to make, threatening to tell the police about Lou's withholding of evidence; Lou agrees.
+That night, Lou and Rick track down one gunman to his house, staking it out.
+Uneasy about this, Rick negotiates a raise and promotion from Lou, which helps salve his worry.
+Lou delays calling the police, he wants a more public area for recording the arrest, which he predicts will be violent.
+Alarmed at possible innocents being hurt, Rick reopens negotiation, irritating Lou and demands half the $50,000 reward money for locating the gunman and threatens to tell the police about Lou withholding evidence.
+Lou is forced to acquiesce, telling Rick, "you can't un-ring the bell."
+The gunman then leaves and picks up his partner.

-When the gunmen stop at a restaurant, Lou phones the police, warning them that the suspects are armed.
-They arrive and exchange gunfire.
-A police officer is shot and one of the killers is gunned down while the other manages to escape in the SUV.
-The police give chase with Lou and Rick tailing and recording, culminating in a long multiple-car collision.
-After the gunman's SUV crashes, Lou approaches the vehicle, claiming that the gunman is dead and urging Rick to film him.
-The gunman is revealed to be alive as he shoots Rick, flees, and is killed by arriving police officers.
-As Rick lies dying, Lou films him and tells him that he cannot work with someone who successfully extorted him for withholding evidence, because he knows it will happen again.
+Lou and Rick follow the pair to a crowded diner, where Lou calls the police, warning them the suspects are armed.
+The police arrive and exchange gunfire with the suspects.
+A police officer is shot and one killer is gunned down while the other escapes in the Escalade.
+The police give chase.
+Lou and Rick follow close behind, filming the pursuit, which culminates in a long multiple-car collision.
+Lou approaches the gunman's crashed vehicle and peers inside, then instructs Rick to film the aftermath, claiming that the gunman is dead.
+Lou sets up for a wide shot.
+As Rick peers inside the car, he is shot by the gunman, who is still alive.
+The gunman attempts to flee on foot but is shot dead by arriving police officers.
+As Rick lies dying, he accuses Lou of knowing the gunman was alive.
+Lou, filming Rick, says he cannot work with an untrustworthy employee.

 Nina is awed by the chase footage and expresses her devotion to Lou.
-The news team discovers that the home invasion was actually the criminals breaking in to steal cocaine that the homeowners were stashing; Nina refuses to report this information to maximize the story's impact.
-Police try to confiscate Lou's footage as evidence but Nina defends her right to withhold it and airs it immediately.
-Lou voluntarily speaks with Detective Frontieri.
-While being interrogated by Frontieri, Lou fabricates a story about the men in the SUV following him; Frontieri knows he is lying, but cannot prove it.
-Later, Lou hires a team of interns to expand his business, saying that he will not ask them to do anything he is unwilling to do himself.
+The news team discovers that the home invasion was actually the criminals breaking in to steal the homeowner's cocaine stash.
+Nina holds the story till the following night's news to maximize the story's dramatic impact.
+Police try to confiscate Lou's footage as evidence, but Nina defends her legal right to withhold it and immediately airs it.
+Lou voluntarily speaks with Detective Frontieri and fabricates a story about the men in the Escalade following him.
+Frontieri accuses Lou of lying but lacks evidence.
+Later, Lou now has two vans (as Joe had) and hires a team of interns to expand his film business, telling them that he will not ask them to do anything he is unwilling to do himself.